 How to make a Cranberry Mojito

 A proper Cranberry Mojito needs some attention to detail.
-Opt for a decent quality white Rum (Havana 3 years or a white Bacardi rum will do), lots of fresh mint leaves, delicious homemade cranberry syrup, and fresh cranberries.
+Opt for a decent quality white Rum (Havana Club 3 years or Puerto Rican), lots of fresh mint leaves, delicious homemade cranberry syrup, and fresh cranberries.

 First, let me say something about the mint leaves.
 You'll often read that you should muddle the mint at the beginning of making a classic Mojito.
 And theoretically, that's correct, as muddling the leaves will release oils that create this intense minty flavor.
 However, overdoing it will make your mint turn bitter.
 To prevent this from happening, better only slap the leaves before putting them into your cocktail shaker.
 The slapping and the shaking of the cocktail are enough to make your drink fragrant without risking getting this bitter taste.